Lump-sum (one-time) payments associated with immovable property acquisition

 At the same time, Cyprus legislation allows complete avoidance of Capital Gains Tax.
 In order to use this opportunity, it is essential at the time of property acquisition, to have the purchase registered at a local Cyprus company.
 The property should be company’s only asset.
 Then the property sale can be executed in the form of sale of company's shares.
 In this case, one will not have to pay Capital Gains Tax, while the buyer will not have to pay a Transfer Fee.

-Immovable property in Cyprus is inheritance tax exempt.
+Properties in Cyprus are inheritance tax exempt.

 Annual Immovable Property Tax